 - Conjunctivitis: Conjunctivitis, or “pinkeye,” is an inflammation of the tissue lining the eyelids.
 Telltale signs of this infection are redness and discharge around the eyes, and crusty eyes.
 Conjunctivitis can be treated with eye drops, and your child shouldn’t return to daycare until at least 24 hours after treatment has begun.

 - Hand-Foot-Mouth Disease: This highly contagious illness peaks during the summer and fall months.
 Telltale signs include sores in the mouth and throat, often accompanied by red blisters on the hands and feet.
 Symptoms can last 7 to 10 days.
 Be sure your child stays hydrated, as the pain from the sores can cause children to resist eating or drinking.
 You can ease symptoms through the use of ibuprofen.

 Children are bound to get sick whether they are in a childcare setting or at home during the day, but there are measures you can take to reduce your child’s chances of becoming ill.
 When choosing a daycare, look for the smallest setting possible, and be sure the facility practices frequent sanitizing throughout the day.
 Ask about the daycare’s sickness policy, and what their practice is for treating children who become sick while in their care.
-Staying up to date on your child’s immunizations, and making sure she eats a nutritious diet and gets plenty of rest will boost her chances of fighting off germs.
+Staying up to date on your child’s immunizations, and making sure he eats a nutritious diet and gets plenty of rest will boost his chances of fighting off germs.
 It’s hard, seeing your child get sick, but fortunately, most viruses transmitted in childcare settings resolve on their own and can be treated with some extra TLC.